WOKY: Adult standards and oldies

 As FM stations became the choice for radio listeners looking for contemporary music, WOKY shifted to an adult standards format in early-1982.
 It became a full-time affiliate of Al Ham's Music of Your Life format, based in Connecticut.

 To keep up with demographic trends, WOKY tweaked the format over the years, gradually shifting to a middle of the road-oldies hybrid that mixed 1950s–1970s pop hits with classic and current adult contemporary music, with artists such as Frank Sinatra, Neil Diamond and The Carpenters being mainstays of the format.
 Starting in 2005, WOKY began programming oldies all day on Fridays, complete with the station's old jingles and other elements.
 For many years, WOKY was a success in the ratings, though many of its listeners were older than the demographics that many advertisers actively seek.
 Starting in 1993, the station was known for pioneering marathons of Christmas music beginning on Thanksgiving Day and continuing through the holiday season.

 In 1997, WOKY and co-owned WMIL-FM were bought for $40 million by Clear Channel Communications, the forerunner of iHeartMedia.

 WOKY was briefly the Milwaukee outlet for Delilah in a burn off move after sister station WLTQ (now WRNW) converted to a classic rock format (Delilah was later heard in Milwaukee on WMYX-FM).
 WOKY also carried Milwaukee Panthers basketball game broadcasts from 2003 to 2007 when the team moved to WISN.
 The University of Wisconsin-Milwaukee women's basketball games can be heard on WOKY.

 On January 2, 2007, after concluding its Christmas holiday programming, WOKY came back with a new approach: an oldies format emphasizing hit songs from the 1960s and 1970s.
 The "Mighty 92" name returned full-time, as did many of the classic jingles the station played in its Top 40 heyday.
-On nights and weekends, the station used Dial Global's satellite-delivered "Oldies Channel" (now Kool Gold from Westwood One).
+On nights and weekends, the station used Unistar's satellite-delivered "Oldies Channel" (now Kool Gold from Westwood One).
 With the new format, WOKY did not flip to all-Christmas music in 2007.
 Instead, like sister station WRIT-FM, WOKY played a few Christmas tunes every hour.